 The strongest relationships aren't built on grand romantic gestures.
 They're built on small, consistent daily habits that create trust, intimacy, and connection over time.
+This matters most for busy couples whose calendars never align, and for new parents living on 4-hour sleep.
+See our guide to daily rituals for 15 specific ideas, and our guide on keeping the spark alive for why the small stuff out-performs the grand gesture every time.

-Research from relationship scientists like Dr. John Gottman shows that it's the "small things often" β not the "big things rarely" β that predict relationship success.
+Research from relationship scientists like Dr. John Gottman shows that it's the "small things often", not the "big things rarely", that predict relationship success.

 Here are 10 daily habits that can transform your relationship, backed by science and practical enough to start today.